yw-liftandshift/hc-doc-ai-wh-poc/docs/deployment-manual.md

 1. Run `terraform apply`.

 ## Processor importing
+1. Make sure you are using the google account in your Organization's domain
 1. To import processor you need to go to `Manage versions` tab, press `Import` button and select the project, processor and version you want to import.
 ![Processor importing](./images/import-processor.png "Processor importing")
 ![Processor importing1](./images/import-processor1.png "Processor importing1")